-When it comes to verifying the quality of medical devices and diagnostics (MD&D), eDHRs (Electronic Device History Record) and work instruction software are crucial tools.
+When it comes to verifying the quality of medical devices, eDHRs (Electronic Device History Records) and work instruction software are crucial tools.
 They enable manufacturers to gain complete visibility into how every single product was made.
 This provides incredible advancements in error-proofing and maintaining superior quality.

 In today’s market, medical device manufacturers need to rely on several tools to comply with industry and government standards.
 This causes manufacturers to have to jump through many hoops.
 And though this is extremely necessary, it is nonetheless a time-consuming and costly process.